Website speed – don’t lose potential paying customers

 In fact, we see that choosing the right website hosting, has the best effect when it comes to speed on websites.

 There is no doubt the speed of your website plays a major role in how your digital marketing will perform.

 Specifically, the speed has an influence on:

 - If visitors on your website are buying from you

 - How you rank in search engines (Google)

 - How does your website perform in Google Ads (its affects quality score)

-If you are serious about digital marketing, then you should ensure that your website loads quickly.
+If you are serious about digital marketing, you should make sure your website loads quickly.

-This means that you can fix the technical optimizations on your website ⚙.
+This means you can fix the technical optimizations on your website ⚙.

-It also means that you switch your website to a hosting provider that is fast-paced if you do not already have done that.
+It also means you should switch your website to a hosting provider that´s fast-paced if you have not done it already.
 We recommend Skywalkr, which offers fast-running WordPress hosting.